German Rum Balls (Rumkugeln) are a Christmas favorite!

 These no-bake treats couldn’t be easier to make and are perfect to bring to holiday parties, to add to your cookie tray or for delicious post-dinner snacking.
 You can make chocolate rum balls with or without hazelnuts and adjust the rum flavor to your liking.

 - Use the best quality chocolate you can.

 - A mix of dark and light chocolate worked the best.

 - If you don’t have rum, you can substitute rum extract.

 - If you don’t want a strong rum flavor, add a little to start and add more to taste.

 - I like to make half with hazelnuts and half without.
 Both are delicious!

 - You can roll your German Rum Balls in chocolate sprinkles or cocoa powder.
-You could also use Christmas-colored sprinkles, chopped hazelnuts or mini chocolate chips.
+You could also use Christmas-colored sprinkles, chopped hazelnuts, powdered sugar or mini chocolate chips.

 Speaking of chocolate sprinkles, I highly recommend getting Dutch De Ruijter chocolate sprinkles!
 They actually taste like chocolate and you can get them in milk or dark chocolate.
 I first tried them when I was working in the Netherlands and was so happy that I can now buy them here on Amazon.

 The first step is to melt the chocolate.
 I usually do this in a bowl over a pan of simmering water.
 You can also melt the chocolate in the microwave.
 Once the chocolate has melted, let it cool.